 The rise of antimicrobial resistance in potentially life-threatening infections is a growing concern worldwide.
 Combination therapies cant prevent resistance, according to the new study.

-The results suggest the need to consider drug tolerance when designing antibiotic treatments to prevent antibiotic-resistant pathogens.
+Drug tolerance should be considered when designing antibiotic treatments to prevent the emergence of antibiotic-resistant pathogens.

 To improve patient outcomes as well as to reduce the potential for the emergence of resistance, it's become common clinical practice to use combinations of antimicrobial drugs to treat the most serious and stubborn infections.